 Stirling was pleased to host the 2014 annual conference of CARMEN, the Worldwide Medieval Network.
 Some 54 delegates from across Europe, North and South America, and Australia attended a hugely successful meeting that included six formal presentations, a round table discussion, two open forums, and three workshops for prospective co-operative projects.
 The theme of “Heritage” loosely connected all sessions (tying in well with the surrounding debate about Scotland’s constitutional future), and highlights included a session on the uses and abuses of history in the renovation of Stirling Castle.
 Feedback on the event was hugely positive.

 This two-day conference imagined how the referendum debate of 2014 might be remembered a few decades later.
 Over 100 registered delegates heard a wide range of papers and lectures from literary scholars, cultural historians and political commentators.
 Delegates took in events imagining post-Yes and post-No futures (and future memories looking back on 2014) involving writers, journalists and political scientists.
 There was even a piece of original youth theatre on the conference theme involving BBC Scotland’s youth project ‘Generation 2014’.
 Papers from the conference will be published in an upcoming issue of the Journal of Scottish Thought, edited by Scott Hames and Adrian Hunter.
-Photos and video from on the conference can be found on the CSS blog here.
+View photos and videos from the conference here.

 The annual Hugh McNaughtan lecture, sponsored by the James Hogg Society, was delivered by the celebrated Scottish writer James Robertson.
 This innovative ‘performed essay’ examined themes of doubleness in Scottish fiction and attracted a large audience of Stirling undergraduates and Hogg enthusiasts.